 “We did have a plan, you know.
 What happened?”

 She sat up abruptly.
 Sincerely pissed off now.
 “How th’ hell you know his fuckin’ name?
 I don’t even know his fuckin’ name and I had to sit next to the asshole for four hours.
 I tried to run him off!
 Goddamn it!”

 “How hard is it to walk away from a blackjack table?”

 She looked down at the bed and added quietly.
 “I was having fun.”

 “You’re drunk,” I said.

 I lit two Marlboros and handed her one.
 She took a long drag and asked for a cold beer.
-I fished two Bud longnecks out of the cooler we had brought along and handed her one.
+I fished two Bud longnecks out of the cooler, wiped them off on the bedspread and handed her one.

 “Charmed, I’m sure.”

 “Fuck you.
-I have a major headache.”
+I have a wicked-bad headache.”